skliff13/CompetitionsParticipation/ImageCLEF2019/README.md

 Prior to running the scripts, the datasets provided by the organizers must be downloaded.
 Along with the lung masks provided by the organizers [1] in this study an additional lung segmentation was used.
 For short description of the additional segmentation method see [2].
 The additional lungs masks were obtained via segmentation-through-registration scheme and are available for [download](https://drive.google.com/open?id=1DKPcSQLZ-Ff7Xp2fSnc46O9cqLM24aV3) (130 MB).
-Source codes imlpementing the method are [available on Github](https://github.com/skliff13/CT_RegSegm).
+Source codes imlpementing the segmentation method are [available on Github](https://github.com/skliff13/CT_RegSegm).

 ### References